-The stalwarts of history, who are often recalled by the world for their legendary acts, leave a few souvenirs on their way out that has value of another kind.
-Take for example, the Soil containing the blood of freedom fighter Mahatma Gandhi that fetched a whopping sum at a recent auction.
+The stalwarts of history, who are often recalled by the world for their legendary acts, leave a few souvenirs on their way out with a value of another kind.
+Take, for example, the Soil containing the blood of freedom fighter Mahatma Gandhi that fetched a whopping sum at a recent auction.
 Reminding us of another solemn day is the opera glasses carried by U.S. president Abraham Lincoln when he was assassinated in 1865.
-The German-manufactured black and gold opera glasses that was used by President Lincoln at a performance of “Our American Cousin” at Ford’s Theater in Washington D.C on April 14, 1865, is expected to fetch between $500,000 and $700,000.
-After the president was shot by a certain man named John Wikes Booth in the back of his by a pistol, Captain James M. McCamly found the glasses fallen off the presidents’ body and the glasses were preserved by McCamly family for generations.
+The German-manufactured black and gold opera glasses that President Lincoln used at a performance of “Our American Cousin” at Ford’s Theater in Washington D.C on April 14, 1865, is expected to fetch between $500,000 and $700,000.
+After the president was shot by a certain man named John Wikes Booth in the back of his by a pistol, Captain James M. McCamly found the glasses have fallen off the presidents’ body.
+The McCamly family preserved the glasses for generations.

-The opera glasses which were then purchased by the Malcolm Forbes Estate, were confirmed to fit “precisely” into the carrying case held at the Fold’s Theater National Historic site.
-Bids for the auction taking place on April 30th, can be placed by phone or online.
+The opera glasses, which the Malcolm Forbes Estate then purchased, were confirmed to fit “precisely” into the carrying case held at The Fold’s Theater National Historic site.
+Bids for the auction taking place on April 30th can be placed by phone or online.